 On March 30th 2020 James Kelly posted a question on Ilson Bygones Facebook page ….
 Anyone got any pics or photos of Jackson ave or any stories of living on the street ?

 Lots of people responded to him, and I have just gathered their replies together and tried to put them into some kind of order.
 This is their account … and we must thank them all for their memories !!
 When communicating on Facebook, conversations tend to be clipped and short … there seems to be no time or opportunity for very detailed communication, and so it is here.
 But what is clear is that there is a lot of old friendship and neighbourliness in Jackson Avenue …. and a concern for others.

 There may be mistakes in what I have written, but these will be mine … blame me.

 And if any residents can fill in any gaps, answer any questions, correct any errors, add any more memories or photos, then please do so … I can easily fit them into this page.

 So, if you walk down Jackson Avenue, from St. Mary Street towards Wharncliffe Road, on your left are numbers 3 down to 22A.
-And on your right are numbers 36 to 17, the Corner Shop.
-There is information for many but not all of these houses … so some numbers are missing,
+And on your right are numbers 36 to 17 which is the Corner Shop.
+There is information for many but not all of these houses … so some numbers are missing.